Field-Tuned Quantum Effects in a Triangular-Lattice Ising Magnet: 1. Introduction

 The triangular-lattice antiferromagnet {\TMGO} (ref. \onlinecite{TMGO_Cava}) is a promising candidate for such requirements.
-Due to the strong {\gls{SOC}} and {\gls{CEF}} splitting, the {\gls{CEF}} ground state wave function of Tm$^{3+}$ ions is dominated by $J^z = \pm 6$, leading to a large magnetic moment of 6.59~$\mu_\mathrm{B}$/Tm$^{3+}$ and Ising spin nature \cite{TMGO_Yao}.
+Due to the strong {\gls*{SOC}} and {\gls*{CEF}} splitting, the {\gls*{CEF}} ground state wave function of Tm$^{3+}$ ions is dominated by $J^z = \pm 6$, leading to a large magnetic moment of 6.59~$\mu_\mathrm{B}$/Tm$^{3+}$ and Ising spin nature \cite{TMGO_Yao}.
 Thus, quantum effects are expected to be significantly suppressed.
-Interestingly, however, the {\TMGO} {\gls{CEF}} ground state is a quasi-doublet composed of two singlets separated by a small energy gap that can be mapped into an effective transverse field $h_y$ (Fig.~1a).
+Interestingly, however, the {\TMGO} {\gls*{CEF}} ground state is a quasi-doublet composed of two singlets separated by a small energy gap that can be mapped into an effective transverse field $h_y$ (Fig.~\ref{fig:diagram}a).
 In this case, the transverse field, which is intrinsic in origin and homogeneous in general, leads to quantum tunneling effects among various Ising spin configurations and strongly compete with the Ising-type interactions \cite{TranField_Wang, TranField_Gang, TranField_Dun}.
-Different from the coherent quantum fluctuations in quantum spin liquids that lead to long-range entanglement \cite{QSL_Balents, QSL_Zhou, QSL_Yao1, QSL_Yao2}, the quantum effects here are of single-ion level.
-The magnetic properties can be effectively described by the {\gls{TFIM}} \cite{TMGO_CLiu, TMGO_Yao}
+Different from the coherent quantum fluctuations in quantum spin liquids that lead to long-range entanglement \cite{QSL_Balents, QSL_Zhou, QSL_Yao1, QSL_Yao2}, the quantum effects here are of single-ion level and will potentially stabilize three-sublattice ordering.
+Meanwhile, short-range quantum entanglement emerges from the non-commutativeness between transverse field and Ising interactions, which may renormalize the magnetic interactions.
+The magnetic properties can be effectively described by the {\gls*{TFIM}} \cite{TMGO_CLiu, TMGO_Yao}

 where the Ising exchange interactions can be kept within the first few neighbors and are geometrically frustrated.
-Intriguingly, due to the large Land\'e $g$-factor in {\TMGO} ($g_{\parallel} \sim$ 13.18) \cite{TMGO_YLi1}, the contribution from external longitudinal field, $B_z = g_{\parallel}\mu_\mathrm{B} B$, is comparable to the Ising interactions and quantum fluctuations so that the interplay between quantum and classical contributions can be easily tuned by external field.
+Intriguingly, due to the large $g$-factor in {\TMGO} ($g_{\parallel} \sim$ 13.18) \cite{TMGO_YLi1}, the contribution from external longitudinal field, $B_z = g_{\parallel}\mu_\mathrm{B} B$, is comparable to the Ising interactions and quantum fluctuations so that the interplay between quantum and classical contributions can be easily tuned by external field.
 Therefore, {\TMGO} provides a unique platform to manipulate the quantum effects in a controlled manner.